Milosevic02/LibertyBridge/README.md

 We are planning to enhance the project with the following features:

 - **Security Improvements**: Enhancing the overall security of the bridge to ensure safe and reliable transactions.
-- **Development of a Custom Banker and EGRC20 Token**: Increasing the max amount of tokens and creating a custom token for compatibility.
+- **Development of a Custom Banker and EGRC20 Token**: We aim to create a custom banker that supports `uint256` for increased flexibility and compatibility with different token standards.
+Additionally, we will be developing an EGRC20 token with support for `uint256` to handle larger token amounts and provide improved functionality.
-- **Bi-Directional Bridge**: Expanding the bridge to support transactions from GnoLand to Ethereum, enabling seamless two-way transfers.
+- **Bi-Directional Bridge**: Expanding the bridge to support transactions from GnoLand to Ethereum, enabling seamless two-way transfers between these platforms.
 - **Fee Implementation**: Introducing transaction fees to cover operational costs and ensure the sustainability of the bridge.
 - **Additional Features**: Exploring and implementing other features to improve the functionality and usability of the bridge.

+## Challenges

+1. **Integration with `uint256`**: Adapting the current system to work with `uint256` presents challenges, particularly in modifying the custom banker and token to handle this data type effectively.
+2. **Security Risks**: Enhancing security while adding new features and functionalities requires careful planning to mitigate potential vulnerabilities and ensure safe transactions.
+3. **Cross-Chain Compatibility**: Ensuring seamless bi-directional transfers between GnoLand and Ethereum involves addressing compatibility issues and maintaining consistent functionality across different blockchain platforms.
+4. **Fee Structure**: Developing a fair and sustainable fee structure that covers operational costs without discouraging usage can be complex and needs careful consideration.
+5. **Custom Token Development**: Creating a new EGRC20 token with `uint256` support involves additional development and testing to ensure compatibility and stability.

 ## Authors